Prevention of Vitiligo

 Can dietary adjustments effectively prevent the occurrence or worsening of vitiligo?

 Currently, there is no direct evidence that specific diets can prevent vitiligo, but a balanced intake of antioxidants (such as vitamins C and E) and trace elements like copper and zinc may indirectly support skin health.
-It is recommended to avoid picky eating and to supplement with folate and vitamin B12 to reduce nutrition-related deficiencies associated with the disease.
+Avoid picky eating and consider supplementing with folic acid and vitamin B12 to reduce nutrition deficiencies associated with the disease.

 Vitiligo